kristywedel/QlikView/readme.md

 	LET vChartNulls = 'true';

 ###Step 2: Change macro to use object name.
+Add the code below to the macros and modify the line set chart = ActiveDocument.GetSheetObject("CH01")  with the object id in the QlikView in the code.

 	Sub ReverseOrientation
 		set ChartOrientation = ActiveDocument.Variables("vChartOrientation")
 		set chart = ActiveDocument.GetSheetObject("CH01")